microbiomedata/NMDC_documentation/docs/tutorials/run_workflows.md

 >NMDC EDGE Metagenome Read-based Taxonomy Classification Tutorial Practice
 >
+>Task:
->Task: Log into NMDC EDGE and run the Metagenome Read-based Taxonomy Classification workflow with all three taxonomy classification tools.
+run the Metagenome Read-based Taxonomy Classification workflow with all three taxonomy classification tools.
 (Note: All three tools are selected by default.
 While a user can opt to turn off one or two tools, it is recommended to run all three.)
 Use the clean data output file from the project run in the ReadsQC Tutorial (the file ending in .anqdpht.fq.gz).
 In this case, the file will be treated as single-end reads.
 >
 >&nbsp;&nbsp;&nbsp;&nbsp;Question 1:  How many of the Top 10 species are called by more than one tool?
 >